PreSales & Sales Career Coaching

 Here's a breakdown of what a typical day might look like:

-- Continuous learning: As the frontline of the sales team, SDRs must stay up-to-date on industry trends, competitor offerings, and their company's product developments.
+• Continuous learning: As the frontline of the sales team, SDRs should stay up-to-date on industry trends, competitor offerings, and their company's product developments.
 They often attend sales training sessions and workshops to hone their skills and learn new strategies.

 SDR Compensation